Tuesday, June 09, 2009

 What Is Hope?

-When my nephew Elliot was 5, I asked him what hope was, he answered : "Something you don't have?"
-He wasn't being philosophical.
-Probably Elliot was just thinking every time he was hoping, he wanted something he didn't have.
+When my nephew Elliot was 5, I asked him what he thought hope was, he answered : "Like when you don't have something?"
+Perhaps Elliot was just thinking, every time he was hoping, he wanted something he didn't have.

 Sunday, March 15, 2009